StellaVadis/ssa/KNN_regression.md

 We want to design such a model that can compute the predicted features with the available features in dataset and make a prediction based on the voting system.

-However, the $d$ and $k$ are hyperparameters which should be specified by the users.
-By specifying an appropriate $d$ and $k$, the users may get an implicit model expression.
+However, the $d$ and $K$ are hyperparameters which should be specified by the users.
+By specifying an appropriate $d$ and $K$, the users may get an implicit model expression.
 In the real application, we may use the cross-validation technique to find appropriate hyperparameters which optimizes the performance of models, which will not be discussed here.

 # 🔍 Example 1